Annie (1982 film): Home media

 The film was released on VHS, Betamax and CED Videodisc on November 5, 1982, by RCA/Columbia Pictures Home Video.
 It was re-issued in 1983, 1984, 1985, 1994, and 1997 (in a "Broadway Tribute Edition" to coincide with the original play's Broadway 20th anniversary revival that year).
 There were two widescreen LaserDiscs released, one in 1989 and another in 1994.
 The film was released in a widescreen DVD edition on December 12, 2000.

 A "Special Anniversary Edition" DVD was released on January 13, 2004 (four days before producer Stark's death).
 Despite the fact that the first DVD was widescreen, the DVD was in pan and scan (but with DTS sound).
 Reviewing the disc for DVD Talk, Glenn Erickson, while praising the film overall, called the pan and scan transfer an "abomination that's grainy and lacking in color."
-He also noted that the short retrospective featurette with Ms. Quinn contained clips from the film in the correct aspect ratio.
-Erickson also called the music video of "It's the Hard-Knock Life" by Play "pretty dreary" and attacked the other, child-oriented extras by saying "Musicals and kids' films aren't just for tots ... and this disc is little more than a headache."
+He also noted that the short retrospective featurette with Quinn contained clips from the film in the correct aspect ratio.
+Erickson also called the music video of "It's the Hard Knock Life" by Play "pretty dreary" and attacked the other, child-oriented extras by saying "Musicals and kids' films aren't just for tots ... and this disc is little more than a headache."
 However, several countries in Region 2 received widescreen versions of this edition including the United Kingdom.
 The film was released as a "sing-along edition" on Blu-ray on October 2, 2012, in celebration of the 30th anniversary of the film and the 35th anniversary of the Broadway version set a revival in November 2012.

-On October 25th, 2022, the film was released on 4K Blu-ray as part of "Columbia Classics Collection: Volume 3," including the full 1932 film Little Orphan Annie and several new special features for the newly-remastered Blu-ray.
+On October 25, 2022, the film was released on 4K Blu-ray as part of "Columbia Classics Collection: Volume 3," including the full 1932 film Little Orphan Annie and several new special features for the newly remastered Blu-ray.